wp-plugins/google-calendar-events/readme.txt

 === Google Calendar Events ===
 Contributors: rosshanney
-Tags: google, google calendar, calendar, events, ajax, widget Requires at least: 2.9.2
+Tags: google, google calendar, calendar, event, events, ajax, widget Requires at least: 2.9.2
 Tested up to: 3.0
-Stable tag: 0.2.1
+Stable tag: 0.3

 Parses Google Calendar feeds and displays the events as a calendar grid or list on a page, post or widget.